plugg1N/custom-ml-models/README.md

 accuracy is rather low on `breast_cancer` dataset and model works slower than expected.
 It is slower, because I was trying to get the job done, not to make implementation better, than sklearn did.

+## TODO: Simple Neural Network

+Next model to create - Simple NN.
+It's an uncomplicated, trainable sets of neurons made to find most suitable effective and accurate weights and biases.